UncleGrumpy/GrumpyWatch/README.md

 above.
 The Jupiter app shows the current arrangement of Jupiter's four largest moons.
 The battery app gives the volage, current, and battery percent remaining.
 Temp gives the board temperature.
 There is a pointless demo of the acceleronmeter.
 The wifi scanner shows signal strength and marks encrypted networks with *.

+	# Important!!!
+	Before opening the GrumpyWatch.ino in Arduino
+	edit the user_cfg.h.example and rename it to user_cfg.h

+I strongly recommend adding user_cfg.h to .gitignore in case you want to contribute you don't want to risk exposing your credentials.

 This should work with ofher TTGO watches if config.h is edited to match your model.